 The SNB has a mandate to ensure price stability, while taking due account of economic developments.
 Experience indicates that central banks are better able to fulfil this mandate when the state is not permitted to use money creation for financing purposes.
 This is in order to avoid conflicts of interest.
-For example should the central bank need to increase interest rates to ensure price stability at a time when the state required more money, the interests of the two parties could collide if the central bank were not independent of the state.
+For example, if the central bank needed to increase interest rates to ensure price stability at a time when the state required more money, the interests of the two parties could collide if the central bank were not independent of the state.

 Does it follow that SNB assets do not include any Swiss government bonds?

 The SNB may not acquire newly issued Confederation, cantonal or municipality debt securities.
 It may, however, purchase such bonds on the secondary market.
-At end-2016, the SNB held CHF 1000.8 million in Confederation bonds, which corresponds to just over 1% of the outstanding total of Confederation bonds.
+At end-2018, the SNB held CHF 989 million in Confederation bonds, which corresponds to just over 1.5% of the outstanding total of Confederation bonds.

 Does that mean that the SNB doesn't provide any services to the Confederation?

 No. The NBA states that the SNB may provide banking services to the Confederation.
 The SNB is therefore also known as the banker to the Confederation.
 Thus the SNB effects payments on behalf of the Confederation, whereby the Confederation's transactions in Switzerland or abroad are conducted via its sight deposit accounts at the SNB.
 The SNB provides the services for an adequate consideration unless they facilitate the implementation of monetary policy, in which case they are free of charge.